 aRE THE TEN CHARTER GALLERIES THE ONLY EXHIBITORS AT 1275?

 No. In addition to our eleven permanent galleries, 1275 Minnesota St. offers spaces to rent on a short-term basis.
 We welcome proposals from outside arts organizations, galleries and curators.

 What else will I find at the Project?

-In 2017, 1275 Minnesota will open Alta by chef Daniel Patterson.
-Additionally, the Project's Atrium offers bleacher seating and free wi-fi, welcome to public use.
+Inside 1275, visitors will also find Alta, a restaurant by Daniel Patterson.
+Additionally, the building's Atrium offers bleacher seating and free wi-fi, welcome to public use.